kaneoriley/staticvalues/README.md

 The first step to using Static Values is to add the plugin to your gradle files.

- * Add JitPack.io repo and `static-values` dependency to your buildscript:
+ * Add JitPack.io repo and `staticvalues` dependency to your buildscript:

 ```gradle